-To support multicluster setups and provide exceptional multicluster routing, discovery, security, scalability, and observability capabilities across clusters, Gloo Mesh Gateway, Gloo Mesh Enterprise, Gloo Mesh Core, and Gloo Network for Cilium share the same relay architecture.
+To support multicluster setups and provide exceptional multicluster routing, discovery, security, scalability, and observability capabilities across clusters, Gloo Mesh Gateway, Gloo Mesh Enterprise, and Gloo Mesh Core share the same relay architecture.
 The relay architecture consists of a Gloo management server and agents.
 The management server is commonly installed in a standalone management cluster.
 The agents are installed in each workload cluster.
 Workload clusters host your apps, and are registered with the management cluster.

 Relay components